2009 Amici Spring Mountain District Cabernet Sauvignon

-The 2009 Amici Cellars Spring Mountain Cabernet Sauvignon is a fresh, elegant expression of its famous appellation.
+About the Wine: This 2009 Amici Cellars Spring Mountain Cabernet Sauvignon is a fresh, elegant expression of its famous appellation.
 The vineyard source for this wine sits on the eastern side of the Mayacamas at an elevation of approximately 1500 feet.
 The combination of morning sun and evenings cooled by mountain air allowed the grapes to ripen slowly and evenly without major heat spikes.
 These conditions produced an elegant, balanced wine with spicy aromas and Spring Mountain’s signature dark red fruit and graceful tannins, highlighted by fresh acidity.
+125 cases produced.

 Winemaker Notes: This is a bright, fresh wine with initial spicy aromas of clove and allspice layered with dark red fruit.
 On the palate a core of juicy raspberries and blueberries is accented by earthy notes of black olive, balanced tannins and fresh acidity. -Joel Aiken

-Click here to view Winemaker Joel Aiken's video tasting notes on this wine.
+Click here to view Winemaker Joel Aiken's video tasting notes for this wine.

 Appellation Notes: The Spring Mountain appellation lies above the town of St. Helena on the eastern slopes of the Mayacamas Mountains that separate Napa Valley from Sonoma Valley.
 The area is defined by small vineyards, often hand-tilled on terraces and sloping meadows, and wineries hidden from view among steep winding roads.
 Over the years, despite its limited space and remoteness, the Spring Mountain appellation has produced an abundance of wines acclaimed worldwide for an unmistakable profile.
 Unlike other mountain appellations, these wines have an intense flavor that leans more to dark red fruit than black, with an earthy minerality and unusually silky, balanced tannins.